BrerDawg/timer_util_linux/README.md

 ### Usage
 Run app from where you built it, it also needs write permissions to same folder to save 'timer_util_linux.ini' on exit.

 Hover over some control to see hints.
 Enter times using keypad buttons, not keyboard.
+The minute increment buttons can be right clicked to decrement Time Interval.

-Add an ampersand at end of a bash command to make cmd run in the background, else you won't be able to make this utility come back to the foreground till bash command completes.
+_Add an ampersand at end of a bash command to make cmd run in the background, else you won't be able to make this utility come back to the foreground till bash command completes._

 ### Code and Shortcomings